a-r-d/a-r-d.github.io/_drafts/2016-12-25-taking-positive-risks.markdown

 I think you can apply it to your specific career specialization, the vertical industry that you operate in, and finally your location.
 I don't know for sure, but I would suspect that there are more positive black swan opportunities for big data specialists working in finance in New York, than business management consultants in Caracas.

-Actually, Taleb goes on to state this explicitely:
+Actually, Taleb goes on to state this explicitly:

 > "This makes living in big cities invaluable because you increase the odds of serendipitous encounters - you gain exposure to the envelope of serendipity."